Section 1 – Reasonable limits

 The nature of certain rights makes deference inappropriate:

 - In general, deference will be inappropriate the criminal law context, where “the government is the singular antagonist of the individual whose right has been infringed” rather than reconciling the claims of competing groups (Irwin Toy, supra, at 994; R. v.
-Laba, supra (paragraph 11(d)); Lavallee, Rackel and Heintz v.
+Laba, supra (section 11(d)); Lavallee, Rackel and Heintz v.
 Canada (A.G.), 3 S.C.R.
 209 (section 8)); however, when the prosecution of a regulatory offence is at issue, some deference is warranted (Wholesale Travel Group Inc. v.
 The Queen, 3 S.C.R.
 154); R. v.
 Cooper B.C.J.
 No. 986 (B.C.C.A.)
 (QL), paragraph 22 (leave to appeal to SCC denied S.C.C.A.
 No. 321)).

 - Deference is inappropriate in the case of infringements of section 3 as this Charter provision protects “core democratic rights” which “do not fall within a ‘range of acceptable alternatives’ among which Parliament may pick and choose at its discretion” (Sauvé, supra, at paragraph 13).

 - The rights protected by section 7 are “basic to our conception of a free and democratic society” and violations of the principles of fundamental justice are therefore difficult to justify (Charkaoui, supra, at paragraph 66; Chaoulli v.
 Quebec (Attorney General), 1 S.C.R.
 791, at paragraph 155).
-However, in two recent decisions, the Supreme Court has indicated that that there may be more room to justify an infringement of section 7 under section 1 where the government can point to an important public good or competing social interests that are themselves protected by the Charter as justification for the infringement (see Carter v Canada (Attorney General), supra, at paragraph 95 and Canada (Attorney General) v.
+However, in two subsequent decisions, the Supreme Court has indicated that that there may be more room to justify an infringement of section 7 under section 1 where the government can point to an important public good or competing social interests that are themselves protected by the Charter as justification for the infringement (see Carter v Canada (Attorney General), supra, at paragraph 95 and Canada (Attorney General) v.
 Bedford, 3 S.C.R.
 1101, at paragraphs 124-129).
-A recent appellate decision has applied a section 1 justification in the case of a section 7 infringement (R. v.
+A 2016 appellate decision has applied a section 1 justification in the case of a section 7 infringement (R. v.
 Michaud, 2015 ONCA 585, leave to appeal to the SCC refused, 2016 CarswellOnt 7197)

 - It is difficult to justify upholding provisions as reasonable where those provisions have been found to authorize unreasonable searches under section 8 (Canada (Attorney General) v.
 Federation of Law Societies of Canada, 1 S.C.R.
 401, at paragraph 58, citing Lavallee, at paragraph 46).